kslohith/mvcc_buzzdb/README.md

 **BuzzDB** is a lightweight database built to support Multi-Version Concurrency Control (MVCC), allowing for efficient handling of concurrent transactions and ensuring data consistency through versioned tuple management.

-Optimistic concurrency control is implemented.
-We optimistically assume there wont be any conflicts when transaction update tuples and only commit time we check for conflicts.
-If we detect any conflicts, we abort the transaction and restart it.
+Optimistic concurrency control is implemented by assuming that conflicts will not occur during transaction updates.
+Conflicts are only checked at commit time; if any are detected, the transaction is aborted and restarted.

 ToDo: MV2PL protocol for concurrency control